Workshop on Functional Discourse Grammar

 Evelien Keizer, Adjective-numeral word order in the English NP: an FDG analysis

-Lois Kemp, Evidential -ly adverbs at the Level of the Individual and the Level of the Property within Phrases
+Lois Kemp, Evidential -ly adverbs and modifiers at the Level of the Individual and the Level of the Property within Phrases

 Zlatan Kojadinović, Prosodic variation of interpersonal adverbs